-To segment liver from raw CT images, we develop a shapeconstrained densely connected segmentation network (SC-SegNet).
-The architecture of SC-SegNet illustrated in Fig. 2(a) is designed based on FCN [25], DenseNet [27], and U-Net [34].
+To segment liver from raw CT images, we develop a shape-constrained densely connected segmentation network (SC-SegNet).
+The architecture of the SC-SegNet illustrated in Fig. 2(a) is designed based on FCN [25], DenseNet [27], and U-Net [34].
 The network consists of an encoder and a decoder.
-The encoder has the same architecture as the shape encoder $f{se}$ .
+The encoder has the same architecture as the shape encoder f{se} .
 The decoder contains two steps.
 The first step consists of an upsampling, a concatenation operation with the correspondingly convoluted feature maps from the contracting path, and a convolution.
-The second step consists of an upsampling, a convolution, and a bilinear interpolation.
-In SC-SegNet, other architecture settings are same as the shape autoencoder.
+The second step consists of an upsampling, a consist of an upsampling, a consist of an upsampling, a consist of an upsampling, a convolution.
+In the second step consists of an upsampling, a convolution, and a bilinear interpolation.
+In the SC-SegNet, other architecture settings are same as the shape autoencoder.

-Let $x \in R^{W \times H \times S}$ denote a input training sample with a ground-truth mask $y \in \{0, 1\}^{W \times H \times S}$ , $f{le}$ denote the encoder of SC-SegNet, and $f{ls}$ denote the SC-SegNet.
+Let $x \in R^{W \times H \times S}$ denote a input training sample with a ground-truth mask $y \in \{0, 1\}^{W \times H \times S}$, f{le} denote the encoder of the SC-SegNet, and f{ls} denote the SC-SegNet.
 Then the output of the SC-SegNet can be written as